kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 This is very important, because the init configuration is the initial last-known-good configuration.
 If the init configuration turns out to be bad, there is nothing to fall back to.
 We presume a user provisions nodes with an init configuration when the Kubelet defaults are inappropriate for their use case.
 It would thus be inappropriate to fall back to the Kubelet defaults if the init configuration exists.

-As the init configuration and the built-in defaults are automatically considered good, intentionally setting `spec.config` on the `Node` to its empty default will reset the last-known-good symlink.
+As the init configuration and the built-in defaults are automatically considered good, intentionally setting `spec.configSource` on the `Node` to its empty default will reset the last-known-good symlink.
 If `config-dir/init` exists, the symlink will be updated to point there.
 If `config-dir/init` does not exist, the symlink will be deleted, meaning the built-in defaults become the last-known-good config.

 ##### Rolling back to the LKG config